mark-jay/logging-filter/README.md

 Copy and paste [DoogiesRequestLogger](src/main/java/org/markjay/loggingfilter/logging/DoogiesRequestLogger.java) class in your project and configure it there

-If needed set logging level in application.properties
+Set logging level in application.properties if needed
 ```
 logging.level.org.markjay.loggingfilter.logging.DoogiesRequestLogger=TRACE
 ```